-Level 1 (Grades 3-4) - Be sure to review section 4306 general instructions.
-Project must have at least two (2) of the skills/techniques required for the IDC Level 1 project work.
-The following headings on the Mastery Sheet will apply to many of the projects listed: Buttons, Casing, Gathering, Hem, Seam, and Seam Finish.
+Grades 3-5 - Review section 4306 general instructions.
+Project must have at least two (2) skills/techniques identified as appropriate for the ADC Level 1 or Level 2 project work.
+Some classes have specific skills/techniques which must be incorporated into the exhibit.

+The following headings on the Mastery Sheets are just a few examples of skills/techniques which apply to many of the projects listed in IDC: Buttons, Casing, Gathering, Hem, Seam, Seam Finish, Buttons and Buttonhole, Crochet, Darts, Facing, Fasteners, Interfacing, Knitting, Pleats, and Zipper.

-- 24. Home Accent Kitchen: apron, food caddy/warmer, appliance cover, message center/board, simple curtains, table cloth, simple table runner, hand/dish towel, potholders, hot pad, lunch bag, (1) placemat, (2) napkins, or any other similar item for the kitchen.
-All exhibits should illustrate some skill mastery of hand or machine sewing techniques - 25.
-Simple Storage Bag without zipper: laundry, jewelry, cosmetic/toiletry/shaving/pencil, book/electronic cover, or any other similar bag for home/school/office/shop/vehicle/exercise/hobby/barn /etc. No fashion accessory type bags. - 26.
-Home Accent Storage: bucket caddy, hanging storage unit, under-bed storage, basket liners, storage box, locker storage, scrapbook cover, or any other similar item.
-No bags. - 27.
+- 21. Home Accent Kitchen: apron, food caddy/warmer, appliance cover, message center/board, simple curtains, tablecloth, simple table runner, hand/dish towel, potholders, hot pad, lunch bag, (1) placemat, (2) napkins, or any other similar item for the kitchen.
+All exhibits should illustrate some skill mastery of hand or machine sewing techniques - 22.
+Home Accent Bedroom: Examples: two pillowcases, two coordinating pillows, pair of curtains (no commercially produced linens), or any combination of two coordinating pieces (i.e., blanket/quilt with binding, lamp shade, lap desk, rug-latched/woven/braded/etc., painted floor cloth, any other item) for the bedroom). - 23.
+Simple Storage Bag without zipper: laundry, jewelry, cosmetic/toiletry/shaving/pencil, book/electronic cover, or any other similar bag for home/school/office/shop/vehicle/exercise/hobby/barn/etc. No fashion accessory type bags.

+- 24. Home Accent Storage: bucket caddy, hanging storage unit, under-bed storage, basket liners, storage box, locker storage, scrapbook cover, or any other similar item.
+No bags. - 25.
 Seasonal Décor sewn from fabric: table runner, (1) placemat with napkin, wall hanging, yard flag/banner/windsock, centerpiece, decoration, or any other similar item, sewn by hand or machine stitching.
-This class is not intended for full size quilts/blankets which do not fit "seasonal décor." - \\ See Class 40 All Grades: Special "Needs" Accessory - \\ See Class 41 All Grades: Seasonal Décor non fabric - \\ See Class 42 All Grades: Interior Design Project Portfolio
+This class is not intended for full size quilts/blankets which do not fit "seasonal décor." - 26.
+Recycled/Upcycled Furniture Painted, stained, refinished, decoupage, tiled or upholstered furniture, or any other appropriate technique not stated to recycle/repurposed a piece of furniture.
+Purchasing an unfinished piece of furniture does not qualify as recycling/repurposing.
+MUST include before and after (furniture displayed, showing how it was designed to fit a room's décor) photos, a description of the process inspiration/design process, who it was made for, why the need, any special considerations, or any other pertinent information supporting the finished product.
+See Recycle and Redesign instruction sheet. - See Class 39 All Grades: Special "Needs" Accessory - See Class 40 All Grades: Seasonal Décor non fabric - See Class 41 All Grades: Interior Design Project Portfolio

-Level 2 (Grades 5-6) - Be sure to review section 4306 general instructions.
-Project must have at least two (2) of the skills/techniques required for the IDC Level 2 project work.
-The following headings on the Mastery Sheet will apply to many of the projects listed: Buttons and Buttonhole, Casing, Crochet, Darts, Facing, Fasteners, Gathering, Hem, Interfacing, Knitting, Pleats, Seam, Seam Finish, and Zipper.
+Grades 6-8 - Review section 4306 general instructions.
+Project must have at least two (2) skills/techniques identified as appropriate for the ADC Level 2 or Level 3 project work.
+Some classes have specific skills/techniques which must be incorporated into the exhibit.
+The following headings on the Mastery Sheets are just a few examples of skills/techniques which apply to many of the IDC projects listed: Buttons and Buttonhole, Casing, Crochet, Darts, Facing, Fasteners, Gathering, Hem, Knitting, Pleats, Seam, Seam Finish, Zipper, Applique, Interfacing/Underlining, Lining, Pockets, Staystitching, Trim(s), Top Stitching and Zipper.